Delft University of Technology: Logo

 Through the course of the years the logo of the TU Delft changed a number of times, along with its official name.
 The current logo is based on the three university colors cyan, black and white.
 The letter "T" bears a stylized flame on top, referring to the flame that Prometheus brought from Mount Olympus to the people, against the will of Zeus.
 Because of this, Prometheus is sometimes considered as the first engineer, and is an important symbol for the university.
-His statue stood in the center of the newly renovated TU Delft campus, Mekelpark, until it was stolen in 2012.
+His statue stands in the center of the newly renovated TU Delft campus, Mekelpark.
+It was stolen in 2012, and subsequently replaced with a newly-designed statue in 2016.

 Campus

 Initially, all of the university buildings were located in the historic city centre of Delft.
 This changed in the second half of the 20th century with relocations to a separate university neighbourhood.
 The last university building in the historic centre of Delft was the university library, which was relocated to a new building in 1997.
 On 12 September 2006, the design of the new university neighbourhood, Mekelpark, was officially approved, giving a green light to the transformation of the area around the Mekelweg (the main road on the university terrain) into a new campus heart.
 The new park replaced the main access road and redirected car traffic around the campus, making the newly created park a safer place for bicycles and pedestrians.